 The fact of the matter is, while private Christian school does provide a “bubble” like atmosphere, it certainly isn’t an impenetrable bubble.
 All of that yucky stuff – it’s still going to find its way in.

 Yes, at your kids’ private high school … even their private elementary school.

 And even beyond just the big, “scary” sins, there’s all manner of littler, sneakier ones too.
 Things like jealousy, bullying, sneaking around, lying, gossiping and who knows what else.
 It’s all there.

-Because while the school may be Christian, not everyone who attends is.
+Because while the private elementary schools and private high schools may be Christian, not everyone who attends is.
 And not everyone who considers themselves a Christian cares to act like it either.
 Especially when they have uncles and older cousins and friends from their neighborhood who make a rebellious lifestyle look so cool.

 And all of that junk eventually finds its way right into your children’s classroom too.

 Maybe now you have a whole, new set of questions?